lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 For information about single expectant parents, see 38.6.19.

-For more information, see “Adoption” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For more information, see “Adoption” (Topics and Questions, topics.ChurchofJesusChrist.org).

 38.8.2